-| Being validly enrolled in a studying cycle to accomplish a degree (‘Licenciatura’ Degrees (1st Cycle) – BSc + Integrated Master Degrees (1st and 2nd Cycles) BSc + MSc; Master Degrees (2nd Cycle) MSc; Doctoral Degrees (3rd Cycle) and regardless of nationality;
+| Being enrolled as a regular student for a full degree (‘Licenciatura’ Degrees (1st Cycle) – BSc + Integrated Master Degrees (1st and 2nd Cycles) BSc + MSc; Master Degrees (2nd Cycle) MSc; Doctoral Degrees (3rd Cycle), regardless of nationality;

-| For 1st cycle degrees, students may only carry out their mobility from the second year on;
+| For 1st cycle degree students, mobility is only available from the 2nd year onward;

-| Mobility to the participant’s official residence is not allowed.
+| Mobility to the participant’s country of official residence is not allowed.

 Step by Step:

-| Search online for information about Foreign Higher Education Institution’s studying plans, deadline applications, calendars, location, languages courses, accommodation and other relevant matters;
+| Do an online search for information on Foreign Higher Education Institutions’ study plans, deadline applications, calendars, location, languages courses, accommodation and other relevant topics;

-| Complete the Application at your School’s Erasmus/International Office, within the deadline and gathering all the required documents, choosing up to 5 hosting institutions maximum;
+| Complete the Application at your School’s Erasmus/International Office within the deadline and gather all the required documents, choosing up to 5 hosting institutions (maximum);

-| Once you are pre-selected, you should shape your studying plan (Learning Agreement) and submit it for your Degree’s ERASMUS Scientific Supervisor’s approval;
+| Once you are pre-selected, you should shape your study plan (Learning Agreement) and submit it to the approval of your Degree’s ERASMUS Scientific Supervisor;

-| An acceptance letter will be issued by the hosting institution, as other information will also be given such as academic calendar, welcoming sessions, among other;
+| An acceptance letter will be issued by the host institution, as other information will also be provided, such as the academic calendar, welcoming sessions, etc.;

-| Your Erasmus process will be open and your Erasmus Grant Agreement will be issued (as long as your required documentation has been gathered including the European health insurance card with your Social Security Services, or other Health Insurance Systems/Subsystems).
-After you sign the Erasmus Grant Agreement your participation in the Programme is formalized and allows you to receive the accordant grant.
-If the grant agreement is issued after the mobility starts, students should nominate a proxy to sign on their behalf.
+| Your Erasmus process will be open and your Erasmus Grant Agreement will be issued (as long as your required documents have been gathered, including the European health insurance card with your Social Security Services, or other Health Insurance Systems/Subsystems).
+After you sign the Erasmus Grant Agreement your participation in the Programme is formalized and allows you to receive the grant.
+If the grant agreement is issued after the mobility starts, students should nominate a proxy to sign for the grant on their behalf.

-| Search and provide for a flight and accommodation.
+| Search and provide for your flight and accommodation.